Skip to main content Skip to local navigation

 Dr. Glen A. Jones

-This year’s guest speaker will be Dr. Glen A. Jones, Professor of Higher Education, and former dean of the Ontario Institute for Studies in Education of the University of Toronto.
+The guest speaker was Dr. Glen A. Jones, Professor of Higher Education, and former dean of the Ontario Institute for Studies in Education of the University of Toronto.
 Dr. Jones holds the Ontario Research Chair in Postsecondary Education Policy and Measurement, and he is the Director of the Centre for the Study of Canadian and International Higher Education.

-Twelve members of the York University Retirees’ Association, accompanied by three members of university staff, walked 5 km around the Keele Campus on October 1st to raise funds for student food support.
-In total, more than $15,000 has been raised to date from donations received to sponsor walk participants from retirees, friends, family and former co-workers and colleagues.
+Thirteen members of the York University Retirees’ Association, accompanied by three members of university staff, walked 5 km around the Keele Campus on October 1st to raise funds for student food support.
+In total, $16,000 has been raised from donations received to sponsor walk participants from retirees, friends, family and former co-workers and colleagues.

 For the full story with photos, please click here.